pranaysinganalli/University-one-stop-App/README.md

 Install dependencies from requirements.txt.
 Set up an Oracle Database and configure connection parameters.
 Run the Flask app and access the web interface.

-This project provides a robust and flexible foundation for academic data management in a university setting.